 It is the policy of the Charleston Area Medical Center (CAMC) pharmacy residency programs to consider PGY1 residents for early commitment into PGY2 programs.
-This is a competitive process, with the goals of developing the strongest PGY2 programs possible, and recruiting residents who excel early in the PGY1 program to remain at CAMC.
-The residency faculty will only enter into an early commitment with PGY1 residents who have had the opportunity to clearly demonstrate the clinical and behavioral aptitude to excel in the PGY2 program.
-Residents who have had limited exposure to the specialized area of practice or have not demonstrated an advanced aptitude for the PGY2 program in question will be required to apply for the PGY2 program via the match, as outlined below.
-This is done to allow the resident a greater opportunity to demonstrate his or her potential to excel in a given PGY2 program.
+This is a competitive process, with the goals of developing strong PGY2 programs and recruiting residents who excel early in the PGY1 program to remain at CAMC.
+The residency faculty will only enter into an early commitment with PGY1 residents in good standing who demonstrate the clinical and behavioral aptitude to excel in the PGY2 program, consistent with the program's application screening and interview evaluation criteria.
+Residents with limited exposure to the specialized area of practice, who have not demonstrated an advanced aptitude for the PGY2 program, or who earn an overall rating of needs improvement on a quarterly evaluation or professional presentation will be required to apply for the PGY2 program via the match.
 A Charleston Area Medical Center PGY1 resident who desires to pursue a PGY2 residency at CAMC has two options:

-- 1. Express his or her interest in the fall of the PGY1 residency and initiate the process for applying to the PGY2 residency program through early commitment. - 2.
-Apply for the PGY2 residency following the application process to participate in the PGY2 match, utilizing the deadlines set forth for all other candidates.
+- 1. Apply for early commitment to the PGY2 program in November of the PGY1 residency. - 2.
+Apply to the PGY2 residency through the ASHP PGY2 match, utilizing the deadlines set forth for all other candidates.